sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

 2. (Optional) Search for any particular phone number that has voice capability.
 In this case I recommend any cheap phone number in the U.S.
 3. Buy the phone number.
 This will cost actual money but it is a very small monthly charge (e.g. 25 cents a month) and you can later delete the phone number once finished to avoid future monthly costs.
 Some Twilio trial accounts come with free credits so you may not end up paying for anything at all until the credits are used up.
    ![Buy Twilio Phone Number part 2](buy-twilio-phone-number-part-2.png)
-4. After purchasing successfully, open the configuration for the newly purchased phone number
+4. After successfully purchasing, open the configuration for the newly purchased phone number
    ![Buy Twilio Phone Number part 3](buy-twilio-phone-number-part-3.png)
 5. Under Voice Configuration, replace the URL for the webhook **A call comes in** with the ngrok forwarding URL and the server endpoint path `/twilio/webhooks/inbound-call`.
 E.g. it should look like `https://31d0-2601-189-8000-c3f0-7c5c-caaa-3da3-78f1.ngrok-free.app/twilio/webhooks/inbound-call`.
 Your particular ngrok forwarding URL will be unique and different from the one in the guide.
 6. Set the HTTP select box method to HTTP GET.